dynamic/silverstripe-locator/README.md

 Overview
 =================================

  The Locator module displays a searchable map of locations.
 You can choose whether to show all locations on load, or enable auto geocoding to filter the initial list based on the visitor's location.
-Uses the jQuery Store Locator plugin for map display.

 Composer Installation
 =================================